tlaplus-community/tree-sitter-tlaplus/README.md

 The most important files in this repo are `grammar.js` and `src/scanner.cc`.
 The former is the source of truth for parser code generation and the latter contains logic for parsing the context-sensitive parts of TLA⁺ like nested proofs and conjunction/disjunction lists.
+This grammar is published as both a [Rust crate](https://crates.io/crates/tree-sitter-tlaplus) and [Node.js package](https://www.npmjs.com/package/@tlaplus/tree-sitter-tlaplus), although most tree-sitter grammar consumers download this repo directly.
+A WASM build is included in the Node.js package.

 A blog post detailing the development process of this parser can be found [here](https://ahelwer.ca/post/2023-01-11-tree-sitter-tlaplus/).
 This repo is [mirrored on sourcehut](https://git.sr.ht/~ahelwer/tree-sitter-tlaplus).

 ## Aims & Capabilities

 The aim of this project is to facilitate creation of modern user-assistive language tooling for TLA⁺.
 To that end, the project provides two main capabilities:
 1. Provide an approximately-correct parse tree for TLA⁺ specifications in standardized form, for easy integration with general projects designed to consume the tree-sitter grammars of many languages.